Part A – How this Agreement works, and who it applies to

 ii. if the booking is cancelled and a credit is issued, you must pass on the benefit of the credit to the Guest when the Guests’ form of payment has been directly passed to the Airline;

-h. must ensure that your PCC is recorded in the PNR, and must only access, market, sell, ticket or distribute Virgin Australia Domestic and International Short-haul Product or Virgin Australia International Product within your PCC’s country of domicile unless authorised by Virgin Australia.
+h. must ensure that your PCC and IATA Number or TIDS Code is recorded in the PNR, and must only access, market, sell, ticket or distribute Virgin Australia Domestic and International Short-haul Product or Virgin Australia International Product within your PCC’s country of domicile unless authorised by Virgin Australia.
+No changes are to be made via the Technology Partner to the Point of Sale ID of a PNR.
 In addition to any other rights that Virgin Australia may have under this Agreement or at law, if you make a booking which contravenes this clause then Virgin Australia will be entitled to recover from you an amount equivalent to the fare difference between the ticketed airfare and the fare applicable to the class into which the Guest was booked in your PCC country of domicile as at the time the booking was made as a debt immediately payable to us and we may deduct this amount from any payments due to you;

 i. must, if requested to do so by us, accurately collect any additional information for Virgin Australia bookings as the Airline may reasonably require (for example, Advanced Passenger Information for Guests travelling to the USA);